 \section{Tiling Spaces}

 In this section, we present the required background on tiling spaces.
-The first few subsections are very general, and it is helpful to keep mind the particular case $G = \mc{M}$ a nilpotent Lie group acting on itself by left translation, with basepoint $m_0 = e$ the origin.
+The first few subsections are very general, and it is helpful to keep in mind the particular case $G = \mc{M}$ a nilpotent Lie group acting on itself by left translation, with basepoint $m_0 = e$ the origin.
 Observe that while we consider left-action, the theory can be made to work for right-actions as well without any substantial change.
-We will eventually narrow in to well-known results about simple Euclidean tilings.
-All tilings in this paper are assumed to have finite local complexity (see below) unless otherwise stated.
+We will eventually focus on well-known results about simple Euclidean tilings.
+All tilings are assumed to have finite local complexity (see below) unless otherwise stated.